flexion/devops-deployment-metrics/docs/threat-model.md

 inputs to mitigate potential security risks, such as ensuring that the logging configuration file is properly formatted and contains only trusted configuration settings.

+To do: review input validation for the logging configuration inputs for injection risk and mitigate findings.

 ## Insecure Access to Log Files

 ### Threat